quicwg/multipath/draft-ietf-quic-multipath.md

 ## MP_NEW_CONNECTION_ID frames {#mp-new-conn-id-frame}

+The MP_NEW_CONNECTION_ID frame (type=0x15228c09)
+is an extension of the NEW_CONNECTION_ID frame specified in
+{{Section 19.15 of QUIC-TRANSPORT}}.
-An endpoint sends a MP_NEW_CONNECTION_ID frame (type=0x15228c09) instead of the NEW_CONNECTION_ID frame to provide its peer with alternative connection IDs for 1-RTT packets for a specific path.
-The peer can then used a different connection on the same path to break linkability when migrating connections;
-see {{Section 19.15 of QUIC-TRANSPORT}}.
+It is used to provide its peer with alternative connection IDs for 1-RTT packets for a specific path.
+The peer can then use a different connection on the same path to break linkability when migrating on that path; see also {{Section 9.5 of QUIC-TRANSPORT}}.

 MP_NEW_CONNECTION_ID frames are formatted as shown in {{fig-mp-connection-id-frame-format}}.